wenosaurus/google-shopping-jsonfile/readme.md

 ## Deliverables

-Use the product search result in your file to find the following results.
-Note that you may want to comment out your solutions as you solve them, to avoid a mess of output in the terminal.
+Use the product search result in products.json to find the following results.

-Remember to type `node google-shopping.js` to run the file.

-When you get to problem 2, you will need to change the way you store the results.
-Try making a key for each thing you are storing.
+To "save" something, the rough order is to write code that gets the values, add them to an object key-value pair, and write the object into a file (results.json).
+Try making a key for each thing you are storing (eg. `{ "withBackorderAvailability": ["foo", "bar"] }`).

-1.)
-Go through the `items` and find all results that have `kind` of `shopping#product`.
+1. Go through the `items` and find all results that have `kind` of `shopping#product`.
 Print the count of these results.
 Where else is this count information stored in the search results?

-2.)
-Save the `title` of all items with a `backorder` availability in `inventories`.
+2. Save the `title` of all items with a `backorder` availability in `inventories`.

-3.)
-Save the `title` of all items with more than one image link.
+3. Save the `title` of all items with more than one image link.

-4.)
-Save all "Canon" products in the items (careful with case sensitivity).
+4. Save all "Canon" products in the items (careful with case sensitivity).

-5.)
-Save all `items` that have an author name of "eBay" and are brand "Canon".
+5. Save all `items` that have an author name of "eBay" and are brand "Canon".

-6.)
-Save all the products with their **brand**, **price**, and an **image link**
+6. Save all the products with their **brand**, **price**, and an **image link**

+#### Things to note

+* Note that you may want to comment out your solutions as you solve them, to avoid a mess of output in the terminal.
+* Remember to type `node google-shopping.js` to run the file each time you've made changes.

 ## Hints